cloudfoundry/docs-cfcr/docs/installing/gcp/paving-infrastructure-gcp.md

 If you plan to use IaaS routing for CFCR, continue to [Configure IaaS Routing for GCP](routing-gcp/).

-If you have configured Cloud Foundry routing, continue to [Deploying CFCR](../deploying-cfcr/).
+If you have configured Cloud Foundry routing, continue to [Deploying BOSH for CFCR on GCP](deploying-bosh-gcp/).